th317erd/cmded/README.md

 #### `hasMatch`

-Calling `hasMatch` will return `true` if any of the matchers inside the current runner had a successful match, or `false` otherwise.
-This is useful to call as the return value of your runner.
+Calling `hasMatch` will return `true` if any of the matchers inside the current Runner had a successful match, or `false` otherwise.
+This is useful to call as the return value of your Runner.

 #### `rootOptions`